Beyond trends: how media brings us together - The Brown and White

 Entertainment media has managed to create moments that stay with us long after the credits roll or the last page is turned.

-Think about that song that truly never gets old or the smell of a specific dish that will always evoke memories of your favorite show.
+Think about that song a truly never gets old or the smell of a specific dish that will always evoke memories of your favorite show.

 Think back to how easily a simple reference to a classic film or a favorite book can reignite a long-lost connection.